-- the scope of the compensation committee's authority and responsibilities, and how it carries out those responsibilities, including structure, process and membership requirements; - the compensation committee's responsibility for determining, or recommending to the board of directors for approval, the compensation of the CEO and all other executive officers; - that the CEO may not be present during voting or deliberations on his or her compensation; - that the compensation committee may, in its sole discretion, retain advisors only after taking into consideration factors relevant to advisor independence set forth in Nasdaq Listing Rule 5605(d)(3) and will be directly responsible for the appointment, compensation and oversight of the advisor; and

-• that the company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to any advisors retained by the committee.
+- Scope The scope of the compensation committee's authority and responsibilities, and how it carries out those responsibilities, including structure, process and membership requirements. - Executive Compensation The compensation committee's responsibility for determining, or recommending to the board of directors for approval, the compensation of the CEO and all other executive officers.
+The CEO may not be present during voting or deliberations on his or her compensation. - Advisors The compensation committee may, in its sole discretion, retain advisors only after taking into consideration factors relevant to advisor independence set forth in Nasdaq Listing Rule 5605(d)(3) and will be directly responsible for the appointment, compensation and oversight of the advisor.
+The company must provide for appropriate funding, as determined by the compensation committee, for payment of reasonable compensation to any advisors retained by the committee.

-C. Other Potential Items for Inclusion in Compensation Committee Charters
+D. Other Potential Items for Inclusion in Compensation Committee Charters